Deploying with Git

 branch:

-$ git push heroku testbranch:master
+$ git push heroku testbranch:main

 After you initiate a Heroku deploy with git push

 It’s possible to initiate a deploy before a previous deploy of the same app completes.
-For example, two collaborators on an app might push different commits to the heroku
+For example, two collaborators on an app push different commits to the heroku

 remote at roughly the same time.

-HTTP Git authentication
+HTTP Git Authentication

 file on heroku login

-You cannot authenticate with the Heroku HTTP Git endpoint using your Heroku username (email) and password.
-Use an API key as described in this section
+You can’t authenticate with the Heroku HTTPS Git endpoint using your Heroku username (email) and password.
+The Heroku HTTPS Git endpoint only accepts API-key based HTTP Basic authentication.
+Use an API key as described in this section.

 remote: !
 WARNING: